 BFF is an independent 501(c)(3) not-for-profit educational organization based in Berkeley, California, USA.
 Founded by Buddhist scholars, authors, activists and filmmakers (see Board of Directors), BFF has assembled a diverse Advisory Council currently including Philip Glass, Maxine Hong Kingston, Peter Coyote, Lisa Lu, Richard Gere, Huston Smith, Robert Thurman, Alice Walker, Pico Iyer and others. more>

-The International Buddhist Film Festival offers cinema as a vehicle for wider appreciation and better understanding of Buddhism by general audiences, particularly for the remarkable ethnic and cultural diversity evident in the Buddhist arena worldwide today.
+The International Buddhist Film Festival (IBFF) offers cinema as a vehicle for wider appreciation and better understanding of Buddhism by general audiences, particularly for the remarkable ethnic and cultural diversity evident in the Buddhist arena worldwide today.
 Works exhibited are chosen through a combination of program committee invitations as well as through an international open Call For Entries solicitation.
 Films include English language or subtitled works from all over the world, and embrace a very broad and fluid definition of “buddhist.” more>

-The Buddhist Film Archive is being developed at the University of California Berkeley (UCB) with the Center for Buddhist Studies.
+The Buddhist Film Archive (BFA) is being developed at the University of California Berkeley (UCB) with the Center for Buddhist Studies.
 UCB is the home of Pacific Film Archive (PFA), a world-renown film collection and educational resource. more>

 BFF offers programming and facilitation services to presenting institutions including museums, universities, film societies and film festivals. more>